marmelab/react-admin/docs/AppBar.md

 **Tip**: Whats the `<TitlePortal>`?
 It's a placeholder for the page title, that components in the page can fill using the `<Title>` component. `<Title>` uses a [React Portal](https://reactjs.org/docs/portals.html) under the hood. `<TitlePortal>` takes all the available space in the app bar, so it "pushes" the following children to the right.

-If you omit `<PagePortal>`, `<AppBAr>` will no longer display the page title.
+If you omit `<PagePortal>`, `<AppBar>` will no longer display the page title.
 This can be done on purpose, e.g. if you want to render something completely different in the AppBar, like a company logo and a search engine:

 ```jsx
 // in src/MyAppBar.js